thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary.md

 ## Round trip

-Protocols should thrive to minimise the number of round trips between a client and the issuer, and between clients and the origin.
+Protocols should strive to minimise the number of round trips between a client and the issuer, and between clients and the origin.

 # Key management and discovery {#key-management}

 ## Catalog

-Like there are registries to resolve IP address metadata, there are going to be registries to identify the owner of public key material.
+Just as there are registries to resolve IP address metadata, there are going to be registries to identify the owner of public key material.
 These are mentioned by {{A2A-DISCOVERY}} and {{MCP-DISCOVERY}}.

-The primary goal of these catalog is to associate metadata to public key, and to discover them.
-They SHOULD have some sort of tamper resistent, to prevent the provider of a catalog to provide from information.
+The primary goal of these catalogs is to associate metadata with a public key, and the discovery of the associated metadata.
+They SHOULD have some sort of tamper resistance, to prevent the provider of a catalog providing incorrect information.

 As an analogy, one can think of {{CERTIFICATE-TRANSPARENCY-RFC}}, or the more recent effort in {{KEY-TRANSPARENCY-ARCHITECTURE}}.

 ## Submission / out-of-band

-Sumbission is also going to happen out of band.
-This is both for a practical reason -- it is simpler than setting up a catalog --, and for privacy reason given you don't have to expose information through a catalog.
+Submission is also going to happen out-of-band.
+This is both for a practical reason, it is simpler than setting up a catalog, and for privacy reasons, given you don't have to expose information through a catalog.

 ## On-path

 Discovery may happen on-path, that is when a request arrives from a client to an origin.
-This could be considered a trust on first use.
+This could be considered a form of trust-on-first-use.
 While the level of trust is low, it could be viable for certain use cases.

-Such discovery could be via an HTTP header containing a domain name with a well-known, a URL, a certificate, others.
+Such discovery could be via an HTTP header containing a domain name with a well-known, a URL, a certificate, etc.

 ## Format

-There is a multitude of Key and directory format.
-This include and is not limited to JWKS, CWKS, Privacy Pass, Agent Card, or HTTP Message Signatures.
+There are a multitude of Key and directory formats.
+These include but are not limited to JWKS, CWKS, Privacy Pass, Agent Card, and HTTP Message Signatures.

 # Security Considerations